 Sprague River Section: Sprague River to Bly

 As the trail descends into the Sprague River Valley, it traverses timber and ranch lands and passes the Sprague River.
 This scenic section is rich in wildlife and waterfowl.
 Agricultural activities abound in this fertile valley, and trail users may encounter livestock.
-The main trail consists of rough, loose rock and continues east to the end of the line at the quiet town of Bly, once a booming mill town.
+The main trail consisting of rough, loose rock and grass, continues east to the end of the line at the quiet town of Bly, once a booming mill town.

 Woods Line Section: Woods Line Spur to Sycan Marsh